-- (3) An annual Report of Compensation and Benefits to be submitted no later than March 15th of each year. - (d) Pay and Benefit Programs
+(3) An annual Report of Compensation and Benefits.
+Report to be submitted no later than March 1 of each year in iBenefits or its successor.

+(d) Pay and Benefit Programs

-The Contractor shall establish pay and benefit programs for Incumbent Employees and Non-Incumbent Employees as set forth in paragraphs (1) and (2) below and consistent with any applicable collective bargaining agreement(s), and applicable law, provided, however, that employees scheduled to work fewer than 20 hours per week receive only those benefits required by law.
+The Contractor shall establish pay and benefit programs for Incumbent Employees, and Non-Incumbent Employees as set forth in paragraphs (1) and (2) below and consistent with any applicable collective bargaining agreement(s), and applicable law, provided, however, that employees scheduled to work fewer than 20 hours per week receive only those benefits required by law.
 Employees are eligible for benefits, subject to the terms, conditions, and limitations of each benefit program.